By Mariah Chitouras on Feb 14, 2019 @ 08:30 AM

 But are millennials onto something healthwise, if not financially wise?
 Eating avocado toast (specifically the avocado) can help maintain good oral health, while having a delicious breakfast.

 Let’s count the ways avocados are good for you…and did you know it’s a fruit?
+Is avocado good for your teeth?
+Avocado is among the best foods for your dental health.

 - Oral cancer prevention: Scientists have shown that avocados can help fight oral cancer and prevent precancerous oral cells from turning cancerous.